ert485/robo-teach/challenges-and-learnings.md

 ## General Learnings

 - It really helps to organize your planning and assumptions into documents, and then feed it into generative AI to help brainstorm (I should have done that earlier, it was really hard to explain what I was thinking)
+- It was hard to debug ROS2 actions that are not working as expected